BramVan-Oosterhout/katacoda-scenarios/testFoswiki/step2.md

 *   `cpan install version`{{execute}}

 You can install all of them in one command with:
-`cpan install Algorithm::Diff Archive::Tar Authen::SASL CGI CGI::Session Digest::SHA Email::Address Email::MIME Encode Error File::Copy::Recursive HTML::Parser HTML::Tree IO::Socket::IP IO::Socket::SSL Locale::Maketext Locale::Maketext::Lexicon Locale::Msgfmt LWP LWP::Protocol::https URI version`{{execute}}
+`export PERL_MM_USE_DEFAULT=1; cpan notest install Algorithm::Diff Archive::Tar Authen::SASL CGI CGI::Session Digest::SHA Email::Address Email::MIME Encode Error File::Copy::Recursive HTML::Parser HTML::Tree IO::Socket::IP IO::Socket::SSL Locale::Maketext Locale::Maketext::Lexicon Locale::Msgfmt LWP LWP::Protocol::https URI version`{{execute}}

+## E-mail support
+Foswiki can send email to various destination when configured, if that is supported by the environment.

+The Katacoda environment does not readily support mailing to an external address, so we will not configure E-mail support.